OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 - **Reconnect**: Reconnect the VNC console.
 - **Lock/Unlock**: Lock/Unlock the use of the keyboard and mouse.

+.. note:: Sunstone does not connect directly to the VNC port, located in the VM template.
+Sunstone creates an SSH tunnel to the VNC port on any available port.

 OpenNebula RDP remote connection.
 --------------------------------------------------------------------------------